 Thanks to services like Blogger and WordPress, blogs became wildly popular starting in 2005.
 Shortly thereafter, internet denizens introduced the world to a new term — Web 2.0 — signaling a new era of shared online activities.
 Services related to blogging like Technorati and Digg also grew in popularity up until mid 2007 — when the Web 2.0 craze hit a fever pitch.
 But the term “Web 2.0″ has fallen steadily out of vogue, replaced by the more preferable (and descriptive) phrase “social media.”

 Interest in blogging and related topics have also slid sharply.
 Google search volumes for “blog” and “blogoshpere” are also trending down noticeably.
-(To get a sense for how difficult it is to maintain a blog, check out the list of banking blogs maintained by The Financial Brand.
-You’ll see there are more blogs that have been discontinued or deleted than those that are still active.)

 It serves as a reminder that not everything you see in the online space today will be around tomorrow.
 While it may seem like the world will forever include social platforms like Facebook, Twitter, YouTube and LinkedIn, there are no guarantees.
 Just ask the folks at MySpace and SecondLife.